 Mountaintop Getaway

-Centrally located off the main road (89A) that leads from Uptown to West Sedona, this two-bedroom, two-bathroom Airbnb offers enough room for a group of seven to be comfortable.
-When you feel like being active, the Sedona Airport Loop Trail is accessible via a short walk from the backyard.
-Afterwards, relax on the daybed on the front patio and take in the sunset and unobstructed panoramas of the surrounding red rock mountains.
+Centrally located up the hill from 89A, the main road that leads from Uptown to West Sedona, this two-bedroom, two-bathroom Airbnb offers enough room for a group of seven to be comfortable.
+When you feel like being active, the Airport Mesa trail system is accessible directly from the backyard.
+Afterwards, relax on the daybed on the front patio and take in the sunset and unobstructed panoramas of the surrounding red-rock mountains.

 The Halona House is decorated with stylish midcentury-inspired furnishings.